The SCARF model of motivation

 You know the job to be done.

-You followed the path they take to fulfill their desires.
+You followed the path they take that fulfills desire.

-You're confident your product (or service) is just what they want.
+You're confident your product, your service, your brand is what they want.

 Toss me the Rock SCARF